 Over a period of time they began to adapt the technical characteristics of other local styles.
 One very important person in this process was the bangzi actor Cheng Changgeng (Ch’eng Ch’ang-keng), who, in his performances, combined elements from, among others, the kunqu and the clapper opera.
 After an evolution spanning decades the fusion process led to a new form of opera, called jingju (ching-chü) or “theatre of the capital”.
 In the West it is known as the Peking Opera.

 In the beginning this new style was known only in the capital, where it gained great favour in the reign of the Empress Dowager Cixi (Tz’û-hsi) (1835–1908).
 In the 1860s mobile troupes of performers also started to perform Peking Opera outside the capital area.
 It spread around the country and thus gained its status as a “national style”.
 In 1919 Peking Opera was performed for the first time outside China, in Japan.
 Soon Peking Opera troupes were also visiting the United States and Russia, taking this art form to within reach of western audiences and theatre reformers, such as Brecht, Stanislavsky, Craig etc. Peking Opera is still today the most widely studied and performed traditional form of theatre in China.
+In 2010 it was added to UNESCO list of the Intangible Heritage of Humanity.

 In the process of constructing the new Peking Opera, many elements were adopted from the former “national style”, the kunqu.
 There are, however, also clear differences between these two styles.
 As stated already, kun operas employ southern melodies as well as sophisticated and complex poetry.
 Because the poetic scripts were usually performed from the beginning to the end, the plays were often very long.
 To be fully appreciated kunqu required a deep knowledge of literature.